-8 TRACE: Ensure people who have their vehicle towed away in London can find where it has been taken to quickly and easily through the TRACE service.
+8.8 TRACE: Ensure people who have their vehicle towed away in London can find where it has been taken to quickly and easily through the TRACE service.

+a.
+Continue to manage and operate the TRACE service, achieving an increase in take up of the online portal service.

+8.9 London European Partnership for Transport (LEPT): Ensuring effective management of the London European Partnership for Transport (LEPT) to maximise funding, networking and knowledge opportunities in Europe and beyond.

 - a.
-Continue to manage and operate the TRACE service, achieving an increase in take up of the online portal service. - 9 London European Partnership for Transport (LEPT): Ensuring effective management of the London European Partnership for Transport (LEPT) to maximise funding, networking and knowledge opportunities in Europe and beyond.

-- a.
 Secure future funding for the future of the service in light of Brexit. - b.
-Provide briefings, guidance on funding calls and organise a study tour for borough officers. - 10 London Tribunals: Efficiently supporting the provision of independent appeals services via London Tribunals, including the Environment and Traffic Adjudicators (ETA) and the Road User Charging Adjudicators (RUCA).
+Provide briefings, guidance on funding calls and organise a study tour for borough officers. - 8.10 London Tribunals: Efficiently supporting the provision of independent appeals services via London Tribunals, including the Environment and Traffic Adjudicators (ETA) and the Road User Charging Adjudicators (RUCA).

 - a.
 Implement further system enhancements and efficiencies. - b.
-Implement changes and resources to manage the introduction of the ULEZ and Direct Vision Standard schemes.
+Implement changes and resources to manage the introduction of the Direct Vision Standard Scheme and amendments to the Congestion Charge and ULEZ schemes in response to the COVID-19 emergency.

-8. Housing and Planning
+9 Housing and Planning

-1 Accelerating housing delivery to meet London's needs, with the right mix of homes
+9.1 Accelerating housing delivery to meet London's needs, with the right mix of homes